-Recently we have received more calls from prospects indicating they are looking for a “fee-only” advisor.
-This is terrific news for us, and consumers in general, as it shows that the public is becoming more educated about what type of financial advice is in their best interest.
-However, I wonder if they understand exactly what “fee-only” means.
+Recently we have been receiving more calls from prospects indicating they are looking for a fee-only advisor.
+This is good news for us and great news for consumers, as it shows that the public is becoming more educated about what type of financial advice is in their best interest.
+There is confusion about what fee-only means, however.

 Discerning whether an advisor is fee-only and serves in your best interest is one of the most important determinations to make before entering into an advisory relationship.